 Education and other opportunities: The graduate student, Mr. Taylor Jones, who joined our program in Fall of 2010, and graduated with his MS degree in 2012, is currently taking courses and maintaining a high GPA (3.74) for his PhD work.
 He is currently involved in working on sample diagnosis for multiple viruses as well as the objectives listed above.
-He presented his PhD research proposal on March 19th 2014.
+He presented his PhD research proposal in March 19th 2014, and also he passed his PhD candidacy exam on November 19th 2014.

-Extension and outreach: The progress has been reported as multiple oral and poster presentations in 2012 and 2013 at the VVA winter technical meeting, the national American Phytopathological Society meeting, and the Cumberland Shenandoah fruit worker conference.
+Extension and outreach: The progress has been reported as multiple oral and poster presentations in 2013, 2014, and 2015 at the VVA winter technical meeting, the national American Phytopathological Society meeting (2013), and the Cumberland Shenandoah fruit worker conference (2014).
 Also, resultes from our studies has been diectly and indirectly reported to our stakeholders through IPM workshops, vineyard meetings, and newsletter articles.
+In addition, part of the objective 1 was written as a journal article, and accepted in European Journal of Plant Pathology in December 2014.
+Part of objective 2 has been also prepared as a journal article, and submitted in August 2015.